What type of content do you primarily create?

 Audio quality is just as important, but you can refine sound quality in post-production.
 There's no need to invest in an expensive microphone if you're using Studio Sound.

-Set aside time to engage with your viewers and subscribers
+Engage with your YouTube viewers and subscribers

 Interaction is key on social media platforms, and YouTube is no exception.
 Encourage viewers to comment—and make sure you respond—to build community around your channel.
 This can keep viewers coming back to watch more.